 Combining datasets from multiple sources increases risk levels.
 Merging customer databases, social media data, or third-party information creates new privacy implications.

-Processing vulnerable populations' data requires extra consideration.
-Children, elderly individuals, and people in dependent relationships need additional protection.
+Processing vulnerable populations’ data requires extra consideration.
+Children, elderly individuals, and people in dependent relationships need additional protection, which is also a focus of comprehensive regimes such as South Korea’s PIPA requirements for SaaS.

 Organizational Risk Thresholds

-Data breach potential indicates high-risk processing requiring PIAs.
+Data breach potential and the potential consequences of a breach indicate high-risk processing requiring PIAs.
 Any system that could expose large amounts of personal data if compromised needs assessment.

-Cross-border data transfers, especially to countries without adequacy decisions, increase risk levels requiring evaluation.
+Cross-border data transfers, especially to countries without adequacy decisions, increase risk levels requiring evaluation and may require dedicated Data Transfer Impact Assessments for international transfers.

-Processing that could lead to discrimination, identity theft, or physical harm clearly qualifies as high-risk requiring formal assessment.
+Processing that could lead to discrimination, identity theft, or physical harm clearly qualifies as high-risk requiring formal assessment, and the same is true where potential vulnerabilities or potential threats create that level of exposure.

 PIA Methodology and Process